 Learn how to easily invest in Colgate-Palmolive Company shares.

 Colgate-Palmolive Company (CL) is a leading household & personal products business with stocks listed in the US.
-It opened the day at US$81.73 after a previous close of US$81.33.
-During the day the price has varied from a low of USD80.81 to a high of USD82.05.
-The latest price was USD81.15 (25 minute delay).
+It opened the day at US$78.86 after a previous close of US$78.77.
+During the day the price has varied from a low of USD78.345 to a high of USD78.99.
+The latest price was USD78.7 (25 minute delay).
 Colgate-Palmolive Company is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Colgate-Palmolive Company

 - Search for Colgate-Palmolive Company.
 Find the share by name or ticker symbol: CL.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$78.77, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Colgate-Palmolive Company, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Colgate-Palmolive Company.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?